|

 visited some locations multiple times only to have created the ultimate image during one particular visit when the natural conditions had

 provided the best possible setting.
-Generally speaking, it takes about two weeks in the field to produce an image worthy of sharing with a broader audience.
+Generally speaking, it takes a couple weeks in the field to produce an image worthy of sharing with a broader audience.

 Also for some pictures, signs of human disruption such as telephone poles, buildings, jet contrails, or roads, have been cropped just outside the camera's